Sometimes the best cardmaking sessions don’t start with a plan… they start with a pile.

 Next, I played with white embossing on kraft using one of the more open graphic flowers.
 Cropped into a smaller square and mounted on a white base, it felt like a tiny art print.
 Clean.
 Graphic.
 Contemporary.

+I used to think this set felt a little old fashioned.
 Now I see that it was simply waiting for me to catch up.

 The stamps were always well designed.
 They stood the test of time.